School of Nursing

 Access to a Broad Professional Network

-All Monroe College nursing programs are accredited by the Accreditation Commission for Education in Nursing (ACEN), which is recognized by the U.S. Department of Education and the Council for Higher Education Accreditation.
+All Monroe University nursing programs are accredited by the Accreditation Commission for Education in Nursing (ACEN), which is recognized by the U.S. Department of Education and the Council for Higher Education Accreditation.

 Monroe is also proud to be a member of: